PLEASE REST ASSURED THAT SAFETY IS OUR NUMBER ONE PRIORITY.

 There are some ways in which you can support us to ensure we weather the storm.
 If you would like to help, here are a couple:

 Help us keep our cats fed… Suppliers have limited the number of products anyone can buy, including cat food and litter.
 This is a concern for any cat owner, but a litter’l bit more of an issue when you have 12 lovely fluffies to care for.
 If you don’t tend for quite so many cats as us and fancy helping us ensure the Pause felines stay stocked, then please add a couple of bags of litter to your next shop to drop down to us.
-We have staff onsite at all times caring for the cats, but you can do a contacless drop to the doorstep and ring the doorbell, or have things delivered direct.
+We have staff onsite at all times caring for the cats, but you can do a contactless drop to the doorstep and ring the doorbell, or have things delivered direct.
 We have a wishlist on Amazon, which is great for getting things delivered direct.
-We use ultra-clumping or clumping cat litter and most of the kitties eat fish flavours of Whiskas, except for Clifford and Michelle who are sensitive to grains and Aunty Anne who is on a renal diet.
+We use ultra-clumping or clumping cat litter and most of the kitties eat fish flavours of Whiskas, except for Clifford and Michelle who eat HiLife because they are sensitive to grains.
 We really apurreciate your help!

 With meows, love and kitty cuddles,

 from the kitties and the team at Pause x